-You launch Spotify and get ready to stream your favorite songs, but oops, you only got a line of text saying there’s no internet connection and a confusing error code 4.
-That’s quite annoying.
-But don’t worry; in the post, we’ll show you exactly how to fix this error in easy steps.
+When you launch Spotify and get ready to stream your favorite songs, a confusing error code 4 and a line of text pop up, saying there’s no internet connection.
+That’s quite annoying, but don’t worry.
+In the post, we’ll show you how to fix this error step by step.

 Try these fixes: